Alaska Fjords: 5 Majestic Fjords to See on an Alaska Cruise

 Tracy Arm Fjord

-In some places, the sheer rock walls of this inlet climb nearly a mile above the water.
-Visitors are treated to the sight of icebergs, harbor seals and breathtaking mountain views along their journey.
+Travelers enjoy the sight of icebergs, harbor seals and breathtaking mountain views along their journey.
 During your cruise up Tracy Arm, take a glance at the sky—chances are you’ll see plenty of seaplanes taking in the view above you.

 Lynn Canal

-Unless you’re a deep-sea diver or have access to a submarine, you will probably never see the most impressive part of this 60-mile-long fjord––its 2,000-foot descent to the bottom.
+Unless you’re a deep-sea diver or have access to a submarine, you will probably never see the most impressive part of this 60-mile-long fjord: its 2,000-foot descent to the bottom.
 This makes it the deepest fjord in North America and one of the deepest and longest on the planet.
-Most of us will have to keep our viewing to above water, but rest assured there is no shortage of marine life to be seen.
-Orcas, salmon and porpoises can be found here year-round.

-Because it connects the towns of Skagway and Haines to Juneau and the rest of the inside passage, Lynn Canal is a major shipping and cruise route.
-This fjord once ferried thousands of prospectors to the Klondike goldfields during the late 19th-century Gold Rush.
-You may not leave with gold, but you will leave with memories of the natural beauty of this waterway.
+Because it connects the towns of Skagway and Haines to Juneau and the rest of the Inside Passage, Lynn Canal is a major shipping and cruise route.
+This fjord once ferried thousands of prospectors to the Klondike goldfields during the late 19th-century gold rush.

 Endicott Arm

-Accessible from the same inlet that leads to Sawyer Glacier, Endicott Arm stretches southeast out of Stephens Passage.
+Endicott Arm stretches southeast out of Stephens Passage.
 It’s located at the southern edge of a wilderness area called Fords Terror—a reference to a naval crewman who got trapped there during a rare tidal surge in the 1800s.

 Just like Tracy Arm, Endicott Arm comes to an abrupt end—or beginning, more accurately—at an ethereal, blue tidewater glacier called Dawes Glacier.
-This 600-feet-tall and a mile-wide glacier is known for being extremely active, regularly calving icebergs into the water.
-If you need some perspective on just how big the glacier is, the smaller icebergs that it creates can be as large as a three-story house!
+This 600-foot-tall, mile-wide glacier is known for being extremely active, regularly calving icebergs into the water.

 Kenai Fjords

 The jagged wilderness of Kenai Fjords is the ultimate example of how good things come to those who wait.
-This fjord is one of Alaska’s coolest natural attractions and was carved into existence by nothing more than icefields, the passage of time and God’s creative prowess.
+This fjord is one of Alaska’s best natural attractions and was carved into existence by nothing more than icefields, the passage of time and God’s creative prowess.
 It is part of the glorious Kenai Fjords National Park, the fifth-most-visited national park in Alaska.

 While wildlife sightings are common across most of Alaska’s fjords, travelers are really in for a treat when cruising here.
 Pods of orcas and breaching humpback whales are common sights, as are sea otters and harbor seals.
 From the water, passengers can often see mountain goats climbing the rugged cliffs surrounding the fjord!

-Which of these fjords are you most excited to visit?
+As you prepare for your cruise or dream about Alaska, which of these fjords are you most excited to visit?